Scientists predict 'dead zone' the size of Massachusetts in Gulf of Mexico | FOX 29 News Philadelphia (WTXF)

 NOAA scientists are forecasting this year’s Gulf of Mexico “dead zone” – an area of low to no oxygen that can kill fish – to be roughly the size of Massachusetts.
 (Photo credit: NOAA)

-This increased rainfall led to high river flows carrying large amounts of fertilizer and other nutrients downriver, NOAA said.
+This increased rainfall leads to high river flows carrying large amounts of fertilizer and other nutrients downriver, NOAA said.

 The nutrients feed algae, which die and then decompose on the sea floor, using up oxygen from the bottom up in an area along the coasts of Louisiana and Texas.